Beluguy/Personal-website/content/About/index.md

 BC Ministry of Education • Oct 2021

 - This scholarship recognizes the 8,000 high school graduates with the top academic achievement in the province.

+### District/Authority Scholarship
+BC Ministry of Education • Sep 2021

+- This is awarded to 5,500 high school graduates who have demonstrated excellence in their chosen area (Technology for me).